-A total dividend of more than QR 55 billion have been distributed to shareholders since the Group's incorporation, with a payout ratio of more than 60% is a clear evidence of the Board's commitment to adequately reward shareholders, while maintaining the required liquidity for current and future capital projects, debt obligations and unexpected adversities.
+A total dividend of more than QR 61 billion has been distributed to shareholders since the Group's incorporation, with a payout ratio of more than 65% is clear evidence of the Board's commitment to persistently creating a strong shareholder value with robust yields, while also ensuring appropriate liquidity is maintained for the current and future capital projects, debt obligations and unexpected adversities.

-With these considerations coupled with a macroeconomic forecast linking to business outlook, the Board of Directors proposes a total annual dividend distribution for the year ended 31 December 2021 amounting to QR 6.05 billion, equivalent to a payout of QR 1 per share, representing a payout ratio of 75% of net earnings and a dividend yield of 6.5% as of 31st December 2021's closing share price.
+With these considerations coupled with a macroeconomic forecast linking to business outlook and future growth strategies, the Board of Directors proposes a total annual dividend distribution for the year ended 31 December 2022 amounting to QR 6.7 billion, equivalent to a payout of QR 1.1 per share, representing a payout ratio of 75% of net earnings and a dividend yield of 8.6% as of 31st December 2022's closing share price.